 Architect - Founder of G*AA

-Attilio Giaquinto, a native of Turin, graduated from the Polytechnic University of Turin, one of Italy's most prestigious universities.
+Attilio Giaquinto, originally from Turin, graduated from the Polytechnic University of Turin, one of Italy's most prestigious universities.
 During his studies, he had the opportunity to attend courses at the renowned campus designed by Alvar Aalto in Finland.
-Later, he earned a Master's degree in Materials and Interior Design in Milan, further enriching his taste and perspective.
-Attilio was among the first Italian architects to earn an MBA from ESCP Europe, one of the best business schools in Europe.
+He then went on to obtain a Master's degree in Materials and Interior Design in Milan, further enriching his taste and perspective.
+Attilio was one of the first Italian architects to obtain an MBA from ESCP Europe, one of the best business schools in Europe.

-In 2000, he founded with his father Giorgio Giaquinto the firm GAA / Giaquinto Architetti Associati.
-His combination of tradition, innovation and advanced technology has enabled him to work on projects ranging from architecture to interior design, project management and construction, working with prestigious clients such as Giorgio Armani, Iginio Massari and Corinne Hofmann
+In 2000, he founded the GAA / Giaquinto Architetti Associati studio together with his father Giorgio Giaquinto.
+His combination of tradition, innovation, and advanced technology has allowed him to work on projects ranging from architecture to interior design, project management, and construction, collaborating with prestigious clients such as Giorgio Armani, Iginio Massari, and Corinne Hofmann.

-Currently, Attilio works on international projects around the world, combining cutting-edge materials with clean forms and innovative solutions in both interior and exterior design.
+Attilio currently works on international projects around the world, combining cutting-edge materials with clean lines and innovative solutions in both interior and exterior design.

-Combining tradition, know-how, innovation and advanced technology, Attilio Giaquinto's projects range from architecture to interior design, project management, construction and safety coordination for private homes, flagship stores of major brands, offices, public buildings and industrial facilities.
-He has worked with ESCP on the design of educational buildings in Turin and London.
+Thanks to a combination of tradition, know-how, innovation, and advanced technology, Attilio Giaquinto's projects range from architecture to interior design, project management, construction, and safety coordination for private homes, flagship stores of major brands, offices, public buildings, and industrial facilities.
+He has collaborated with ESCP on the design of educational buildings in Turin and London.
 Today, he works on international projects, combining cutting-edge materials with innovative solutions and a contemporary language.

 Chief Operating Officer